 Handwashing with soap can help prevent the spread of germs.
-Alcohol-based sanitizers may not work well on some types of germs, like polio.
+Alcohol-based sanitizers may not work well on some types of germs, like the polio virus.

 For more information on polio, the situation in New York State, and polio immunization: